Menopause is commonly used as an umbrella term when we are actually referring to any of the situations detailed below.

 Medical treatments for certain gynaecological conditions such as endometriosis may shut down ovarian function.

-Many cis women or people with a female reproductive system who have had either chemotherapy or radiotherapy for cancer may also have been forced into menopause with these treatments.
+Many women who have had either chemotherapy or radiotherapy for cancer may also have been forced into menopause with these treatments.
 This is often not spoken about during the treatment as the focus is understandably on treating the underlying cancer.
 We speak to many who feel very isolated and haven't known who to turn to for help.

 With certain types of cancer such as oestrogen receptor positive breast cancer, the guidelines indicate that Hormone Replacement Therapy should not be considered first line.
 This does not mean that symptoms can not be addressed with options such as other medications or lifestyle adjustments.
 Depending on the severity of symptoms, Hormone Replacement Therapy can sometimes be considered in this group with individualised discussion and where possible, liaison with your Oncologist.